semlanik/qtprotobuf/README.md

 ## Linux Build
 ### Prerequesties
-Check installation of protobuf and grpc in your system.
-Minimum required versions are protobuf-3.6.0 and grpc-1.15.0.
+Check installation of following packages in your system:
+- protobuf 3.6.0 or higher
+- grpc 1.15.0 or higher
+- golang 1.10 or higher (Mandatory dependency for any type of build)

 **Note:** Older versions could be supported as well but not officially tested.